 AGI obtains insurance for certain of its accounts receivables while assuming a percentage of the risk, most often 10% of the insured amount.
-In the event that AGI is unable to collect on its accounts receivables outside of North America, the Company will incur financial losses related to the uninsured portion.
+In the event that AGI is unable to collect on its accounts receivables, the Company will incur financial losses related to the uninsured portion.